AtomicSponge/godot-plugin-ui-controller/README.md

 ## How it Works
 The plugin is broken up in two parts, the `UiAnchor` node and the `UiController` autoload.
 Place the `UiAnchor` node into your scene tree, then fill in the `Menus` dictionary with a reference of key names and the associated menu scene to load.
 After that just call the open and close menu functions to navigate the menu stack.

-Under the hood it will instantiate each loaded scene when it is called and attaches it to the UiAnchor node, then removes it and all children nodes when the menu is closed.
+Under the hood it will instantiate each loaded menu (scene) when it is called and attaches it to the `UiAnchor` node, then removes it and all children nodes when the menu is closed.

 See the included example project for a more in depth usage guide.